• Rev. Kim K. Crawford Harvie • Senior Minister

-Laura Evonne Steinman • Religious Educator/Artist in Residence • email@example.com
+Laura Evonne Steinman • Director of Religious Education for Children and Families/Artist in Residence • email@example.com

-Laura Evonne Steinman is a life-long UU who grew up in Rochester, NY, she attended Rochester's First Unitarian Universalist Church where Rev. Richard Gilbert was the Minister and Elizabeth Strong was the DRE.
+Laura Evonne Steinman is a life-long Unitarian Universalist (UU) who grew up in Rochester, NY.
+She attended Rochester's First Unitarian Universalist Church, where Rev. Richard Gilbert was the Minister and Elizabeth Strong was the DRE.
 Laura had no idea how lucky she was.
-After attending the RE program, she began teaching and volunteering at many church functions.
-During and after graduate school, Laura Evonne served as the DRE of Third Unitarian Church on the west side of Chicago, a small congregation with a small multi-aged RE program.
-She colorfully weaves together art, spiritually, justice and community action.
+After attending the Religious Education program, she began teaching and volunteering at many church functions.
+During and after graduate school, Laura Evonne served as the Director of Religious Education of Third Unitarian Church on the west side of Chicago, a small congregation with a small multi-aged RE program.
+Today, Laura Evonne colorfully weaves together art, spirituality, justice, and community action.

 In conjunction with her UU upbringing, Laura Evonne's spiritual journey is informed by her mixed-faith background.
-She is nurtured by both her father's Jewish family of Russian descent, and her mother's Polish-Catholic experience.
-When not working at ASC, Laura keeps herself extremely busy: She teaches Art at the Lee Academy Pilot School in Dorchester.
-It's an early intervention program with some children on the autism spectrum.
-She also leads fabric collage classes for adults, and sews her own fabric arts for her art label "Colorful Matters."
+She is nurtured by both her father's Jewish family of Russian descent and her mother's Polish-Catholic experience.
+When not working at Arlington Street, Laura Evonne keeps her colorful soul active in community: specializing in creating community art and working with children on the autism spectrum; working/volunteering at Gould Farm, the oldest therapeutic farm for those struggling with mental illness in America; teaching sewing and mending classes; and creating visual elements for worship rituals.
 You might also find Laura organizing a new moon gathering at Moishe House Boston: Kavod Jewish Social Justice House, marching in an anti-war march, volunteering with her cat and dog through PetPals at Cambridge Homes, cooking a veggie dinner, gardening, visiting family, or just soaking up the magic that is around most every corner.